Coregit

 Permission: Write access required.

-With branch in body: deletes only the DB tracking record (vectors are shared and remain).
+{"branch": "feature-x"}Deletes only the default index's tracking record for that branch (vectors are shared and remain)

 {